Veolia AFFF Disposal Solutions

 Frequently Asked Questions

-Why is AFFF being banned?
+Why has AFFF containing PFOA been banned?

-How should I dispose of AFFF?
+How should I dispose of PFAS-based AFFF?

 Is AFFF disposal capacity limited?